scalatron/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

 ### Configure the Scala Library

 * Note: this step is NOT a duplicate of the preceding step!
 You really need to do this, too!
-* Before, we created a �library package� for the IDEA Scala plug-in that contained the Scala compiler and the Scala standard library.
-For our own projects, we�ll also need to include the Scala standard library as a dependency - but we don�t need the compiler.
-We�ll therefore create another �library package�, but this time one that contains ONLY the Scala standard library (`scala-library.jar`).
+* Before, we created a 'library package' for the IDEA Scala plug-in that contained the Scala compiler and the Scala standard library.
+For our own projects, we'll also need to include the Scala standard library as a dependency - but we don't need the compiler.
+We'll therefore create another 'library package', but this time one that contains ONLY the Scala standard library (`scala-library.jar`).

 *   File > Project structure...